Registration Policies & Class Procedures

 If staff deem that a child needs emergency attention, we will call 911 first, the primary parents/guardians, and then emergency contacts will be notified.
 Children will be transported via ambulance to the nearest hospital.

-Early and After Care is supervised by Magik camp staff.
-It consists of unstructured time for campers in which they may read, play board games, or practice the skills they learned from the camp day.
+AM and PM Care is supervised by Magik camp staff.
+Extended Care is an unstructured time for campers in which they may read, play board games, or practice the skills they learned during the camp day.

 Extended Care may be purchased during the online registration process or prior to the start of the camp.

-Early Care is available daily from 7:30 am to 9:00 am for $125 per camp session per camper.
+AM Care is available daily from 7:30 am to 9:00 am for $125 per camp session per camper.

-After Care is available daily from 3:30 pm to 5:00 pm for $125 per camp session per camper.
+PM Care is available daily from 3:30 pm to 5:00 pm for $125 per camp session per camper.

 Magik Theatre wants all students to have a fun and safe experience in our programs.
 Magik Staff will ensure to utilize positive engagement strategies and reiterate community agreements for students to practice mindfulness.
 Magik Staff will also use discretion when redirecting behavior with students and communicating these moments to parents for their awareness and support.